What is depression?

-It does seem that having personality traits such as being highly self-critical and low self-esteem can make you more susceptible to depression.
-You might also be more likely to sufferer depression if close members of your family have suffered from it in the past.
+It seems that having personality traits such as being highly self-critical and low self-esteem can make you more susceptible to depression.
+You might also be more likely to suffered depression if close members of your family have suffered from it in the past.

 How can I help myself?

 Well-meaning friends and family might have told you to “pull yourself together” or “snap out of it”.
 If only it were that simple.
 You can’t “snap out of it”, any more than you can snap out of a broken leg.
 It just doesn’t work, and it’s not your fault.
 You cannot “snap out” of depression.

 However, there are some things that you can do that are more likely to be helpful.
 These include:

 - avoiding alcohol and recreational drugs